hci-a-if-its-2019/assignment-2-safhiram/README.md

 * Put itsmine box in the center.
   Every two minute, image always change(slide) so we can put that contain itsmine box on there.
 * Put troll button in top left corner.
+* Make a big button for FAQ and 'Kontak' in 'Bantuan' side
 ```

 ### 3. Selected Sketch